Colchester Garrison: Colchester Blitz

 Home Guard anti-aircraft batteries were established on Abbey Field and engaged enemy aircraft 14 times during a 21-month period.

 Americans in Colchester

 The first American military personnel arrived in Britain in January 1942.
 A significant American presence was established in the Colchester area, with many air bases of the US Eighth Air Force located in the district – at Earls Colne, Langham, Wormingford, Messing, and Dedham.
 In accordance with racial segregation of the American military during World War II, the American Red Cross established several social clubs in the area.

 Post-war

 Headquarters Eastern District was established at Colchester in 1967, but, after a merger with North East District the enlarged district moved to Imphal Barracks in York in 1992.

 A scheme to redevelop the garrison was procured under a Private Finance Initiative contract in 2004.
 The works, which were designed by Atkins and built by Sir Robert McAlpine at a cost of £540 million, were completed in 2008.

+Meanwhile, the older parts of the garrison on Butt Road were demolished between 2014 and 2015 and replaced by flats and houses.
+With further development set to begin sometime after 2021, the old site is often called the Old Garrison by the local people.